misug/foreman-host-builder/README.md

 # Installation

+foreman-host-builder requires gcc and python-devel when executing the setup installation.

 Get the code from this repository:

                 git clone https://github.com/misug/foreman-host-builder

-Use the installation script to install it and get the dependencies (e.g. gcc, python-devel):
+Use the installation script to install it and get the dependencies:

                 cd foreman-host-builder; python setup.py install